Maheswar-Sah00/echo-testv2/README.md

   ![UI Image](image.png)
 - 🚀 Now the voice agent feels like a real app, not just a prototype

+## 🗓️ Day 13 – Documentation 📚📝
+- 🎯 Focused on writing project documentation for clarity and collaboration
+- ✨ Key highlights:
+  - Added a **README.md** file in the project root
+  - Documented **project overview, features, and tech stack**
+  - Added **setup instructions** including environment variables and dependencies
+  - Explained **project architecture** for easier understanding
+  - Included **screenshots section** for visual reference
+- 🚀 Now the project is **developer-friendly**, making it easy for anyone to clone, run, and contribute

+## 🗓️ Day 14 – Code Refactoring & Cleanup 🧹⚡
+- 🎯 Focused on improving code quality, readability, and maintainability
+- ✨ Key highlights:
+  - Defined **Pydantic Schemas** for request & response validation
+  - Moved **STT & TTS logic** into a `/services` folder
+  - Added **logging** for better debugging & monitoring
+  - Removed **unused imports, variables, and functions**
+  - Added the **README.md** file to GitHub for version control
+- 📂 Uploaded the project to **GitHub (Public Repo)**
+- 🔗 Shared the repository link on **LinkedIn** to showcase progress 🌐
+- 🚀 Halfway milestone achieved — **16 days left to go!** 🔥

 ## ⚙️ What You’ll Need
 - FastAPI (Python)
 - Murf AI API key